-Once all concerns are resolved, then the team captain signs the printout and returns it to the data entry person who staples the print out to the judging forms.
+Once the data is input from the judging forms, the data entry person prints out a copy of the results for the team captain to review.
+The team captain is responsible for verifying that the scoring computations are correct.
+Once all concerns are resolved, then the team captain signs the printout and returns it to the data entry person who staples the printout to the judging forms.
 The marshal is free to go at this point.

-An additional copy of the results are printed so that the team captain has something to take to show the team.
-A PDF version of the team results can also be emailed to the faculty advisor and local contact whose email addresses are entered into the spreadsheet.
-The team captain is informed that the results are not final until after a second check on data entry is made after the competition.
+An additional copy of the team's results are printed so that the team captain has something to share with the team.
+An electronic version may also be shared.
+The team captain should be informed that the results are not final until a second check is made after the competition.